 White abalone live about 35 to 40 years.
 Adults become sexually mature in the wild when they are four to six years old.

 Abalone reproduce by broadcast spawning—releasing their eggs and sperm into the water.
-The eggs hatch after only one day if fertilized, but large amounts of sperm are needed to fertilize an egg.
 This means fertilization succeeds more often when groups of adult male and female abalone are close to each other when they spawn.
-Fertilized eggs hatch into larvae, which later grow into adults.
+Fertilized eggs hatch into larvae, which settle and grow into juveniles and adults.

 Due to their unique mating habits, white abalone can be depleted by intense fishing that targets groups of animals.

-A commercial abalone fishery opened in California in the early 1970s, peaked in the mid-1970s, and closed in the 1980s.
+Commercial and recreational harvest of white abalone in California peaked in the 1970s, decreased in the late 1970s to early 1980s, and closed in 1997.
 The fishery used size limits and seasons to reduce the number of abalone caught.
 Even with these protections, the fishery greatly decreased the abalone populations and has had long-term effects on their recovery.